 Key Leadership Biographies

-Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for his work Floof in 1992 and the Siena Prize, given by the Accademia Chigiana, in 1993—becoming the first conductor to receive it.
+Salonen is the recipient of many major awards, including the UNESCO Rostrum Prize for his work Floof in 1992, and the Siena Prize, given by the Accademia Chigiana, in 1993; he is the first conductor to receive it.
 In 1995 he received the Royal Philharmonic Society's Opera Award and two years later, its Conductor Award.
 Salonen was awarded the Litteris et Artibus medal, one of Sweden's highest honors, by the King of Sweden in 1996.
 In 1998 the French government awarded him the rank of Officier of the Ordre des Arts et des Lettres.
-Salonen was also honored with the Pro Finlandia Medal of the Order of the Lion of Finland and the Helsinki Medal.
-He was honored with the 2014 Nemmers Composition Prize, which included a residency at the Henry and Leigh Bienen School of Music at Northwestern University and performances by the Chicago Symphony Orchestra.
-To date, Salonen has received seven honorary doctorates in four different countries.
+In addition to receiving both the Pro Finlandia Medal of the Order of the Lion of Finland and the Helsinki Medal, he was named Commander, First Class of the Order of the Lion of Finland by the President of Finland.
 Musical America named him its Musician of the Year in 2006, and he was elected an honorary member of the American Academy of Arts and Sciences in 2010.
+His Violin Concerto won the 2012 Grawemeyer Award for Music Composition.
+He was the recipient of the 2014 Nemmers Composition Prize, which included a residency at the Henry and Leigh Bienen School of Music at Northwestern University and performances by the Chicago Symphony Orchestra.
+In 2020, he was appointed an honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II.
+To date, he has received seven honorary doctorates in four different countries.